KESA24/Design_patterns/readme.md

 Step 7: Test for whether the singleton class works as expected.
 The class creates only one instance irrespective of how many times it is instantiated.

-**Private Note:** It is  Not recommended to make the phonenumber datatype a number due to the instance of needing the country codes and for exampele in numbers 07896546891 = 7896546891 but "0786453298" != "786453298".
+**Private Note:** It is  Not recommended to make the phonenumber datatype a number due to the instance of needing the country codes and for example in numbers 07896546891 = 7896546891 but "0786453298" != "786453298".
 Also we are not going to use it for any calculations